kateliev/TypeRig/Docs/GUI/TR-Guide-Panel.md

 _Creating new guidelines based on glyph/layer parameters._

 - **Source field** + **Get Name**: the editing field allows you to manually select the "source of measurement".
 If left black (default) all measurements are done on the current active glyph. _Get Name_ button will populate the editing field with the name of the currently selected glyph in GW/FW;
 - **Vertical guideline** _(row)_: create a new vertical guideline according to a percent + adjustment (in units) of measured _BBox_ or _advance width_ of the glyph specified in the _Source field_; _Very useful for superimposing the width of another glyph (with some adjustment) to the currently designed one.
-For example you want to have a guideline on all layers that marks a 90% of the BBox width of a /H -15 units, while drawing an /E._
+For example lets imagine that you want a guideline that marks a 90% of the BBox width of a /H -15 units, while drawing an /E._
 - **Horizontal guideline** _(row)_: offers the same functionality as explained above but for horizontal guidelines.
 Available options here include all vertical font metrics and advance height.

 Please not that all newly created guidelines are named according to the source chosen and measurement + adjustment used.
 All measurements are done per layer (controlled by MH).